 – Icing sugar to decorate

 A square Pyrex dish or a suitable square mould, approx 20 x 20 cm (but you can use a round one if you don’t have square of course).
-Remember, it’s best if it’s an all-in one dish or mould as it is going to go on a Bain Marie.
+Remember, it’s best if it’s an

 A deep oven tray filled with water, big enough to house the above Pyrex or mould for a bain Marie.
 If you feel bain Marie may not be suitable for you for any reason, bake it as normal just by placing it on the oven rack, it’s not the same texture though (I’ve tried it both ways).
 Bain Marie is best.

 1. Fill (about half full, you can top up later), a deep oven tray big enough to house the Pyrex dish / cake mould and place in the oven, start preheating to 160ºC.

 2. Grease the Pyrex/mould with butter or line it with parchment paper.
 The cake shrinks when it cools down so it’s easy to pop out carefully.

 3. Separate the egg whites from the yolks.
 Reserve the yolks in a bowl.